calimero-archive/docs/docs/getting_started/contract_management.md

 - Choose the desired call method from the drop-down
 - Provide the method parameters/arguments
-- Select your contract name (subaccount name) from the dropdown
+- Select your contract name (subaccount name) from the drop-down
 - (Optional) Specify the Gas fee and deposit
 - Click on the **Send Transaction** button